NgbatzYT/GorillaTag-Modding-Guide/docs/extras/faq.md

 ### Isn't modding the game cheating? {docsify-ignore}

 !> The use of mods that interfere with gameplay inside public lobbies is forbidden by the developers and can result in a ban.
-Please keep mods contained to private lobbies. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**
+Please keep mods contained to modded lobbies with Utilla. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**

 ### Where can I get mods? {docsify-ignore}

 **For PC:** Open Monke Mod Manager and select the checkboxes besides the mods you'd like to install, and then hit the *Install/Update* button.
 For mods outside of Monke Mod Manager, download them, whether it be from GitHub, the [GorillaTag Modding Discord](https://discord.gg/b2MhDBAzTv) **#pc-mod-releases** channel, or other sources. **Make sure to download any dependencies required by the mod.**

-**For Quest:** You can download the mod(s) you wish to install from GitHub, the [GorillaTag Modding Discord](https://discord.gg/b2MhDBAzTv) **#quest-mod-releases** channel, or other sources. **Dependencies should auto-download in QuestPatcher, but if they do not, make sure to download them.**
+**For Quest:** Mods are no longer supported for quest.

 ## Game Questions